 Gas Peaking Plants installed and running

 What are Gas Peaking Plants?

-This demand and supply variation is due to the increase in renewable energy sources (wind and solar) connected to the electricity grid as part of the UK’s effort to cut CO2 emissions.
-As such, these intermittent and unpredictable renewable sources of power pose a risk to increased fluctuations in energy supply.
+This demand and supply variation is due to increases in renewable energy sources (wind and solar) connected to the electricity grid as part of the UK’s effort to cut CO2 emissions.
+As such, these intermittent and unpredictable renewable sources pose a risk of increased fluctuations in energy supply.

-The Digest of UK Energy Statistics (DUKES) recent report published and updated in 2019 by the Department for Business, Energy & Industrial Strategy states that renewables’ share of UK generation was at a record level of 33.0 per cent, up from 29.2 per cent in 2017.
+The Digest of UK Energy Statistics (DUKES) recent report published and updated in 2023 by the Department for Business, Energy & Industrial Strategy states that renewables’ share of UK generation was at a record level of 46.4 per cent, up 4.7 per cent in 2022.
 This has grown significantly since 2000 when renewable generation was just 2.6 per cent.

+Gas Peaking Plants installed and running